-This figure shows the shares of the various providers of basic social services.
-From this figure it is clear that non-governmental non-profit organisations (NGOs) represent the majority providers of services in the Czech Republic.
-The figure depicts the absolute number of services.
+This graph shows the shares of the various providers of basic social services.
+From this graph it is clear that non-governmental non-profit organisations (NGOs) represent the majority providers of services in the Czech Republic.
+But this graph depicts the absolute number of services.
 However, in the context of the specific types of services, territorial self-governing authorities are the majority providers of social care services.
 The dominance of NGOs is evident in the area of social counselling and social prevention services.

-Figure No. 2: Social care service costs according to founder
+Graph no. 2: Social care service costs accounting to founder